Dharmendrathapa3/Handwritten-Digit-Recognition/README.md

 ```

 # Result and Analysis
 Different results are obtained based on the performance metrics (accuracy, precision, recall, and F1 score).
-The results of training and testing with **RCNN** machine learning algorithms are displayed in the bar graph below.
+The results of training and testing with **CNN** machine learning algorithms are displayed in the bar graph below.

 ![Evaluation on Traning Data](./img/ev_train.png)
 ![Evaluation on Testing Data](./img/ev_test.png)